Web service security for Windows Phone 8

 Apps often ask users to provide a username and password that are used as credentials to authenticate the user with a web service or website, yet if they do so each time the app is run, users can become annoyed.

 We strongly recommend that your app prompt for usernames and passwords each time your app needs them from the user.
 If you attempt to save the credentials on the phone, you risk exposure of those credentials, such as if the Windows Phone is lost or stolen.
 Use the ProtectedData class and the associated cryptography classes to encrypt and store sensitive information in your app.
-For more information, see How to encrypt data in a Windows Phone app.
+For more information, see How to encrypt data for Windows Phone 8.